 The inability to provide quantitative data for non-targeted screening with LC/ESI/HRMS originates from the vastly different ionization efficiencies of different compounds in ESI source.
 Overall, the ionization efficiencies of the compounds detectable with LC/ESI/MS vary up to 100 million times.
 For example, even relatively similar compounds like the positional isomers 2- and 4-nitrophenol yield a 40 times different response at equal concentrations.
 Additionally, LC conditions also affect the ionization efficiencies.

-If no commercial standard substances are available, the only choices so far have been to either (1) synthesise the standards in-house which is very expensive and time-consuming or (2) use other compounds for quantification and ignore the possibility of vastly different response factors.
+If no commercial analytical standards are available, the only choices so far have been to either (1) synthesise the standards in-house which is very expensive and time-consuming or (2) use other compounds for quantification and ignore the possibility of vastly different response factors.
 The latter choice could lead to errors up to 10 million times.
 Quantem provides a third, overwhelmingly faster, cost-effective and accurate option.

-Quantem Model combines the fundamental research in the field of mass spectrometry with data science to provide the first solution to situations where there simply are no standard substances available for quantification.
+Quantem Model combines the fundamental research in the field of mass spectrometry with data science to provide the first solution to situations where there simply are no analytical standards available for quantification.
 Quantem uses machine learning to predict response factors of analytes taking into account the eluent composition at the retention time and instrument you are using as well as the matrix.

-With Quantem you can switch to an approach where your quantification is not limited by the availability of standard substances but rather your ability to identify the peaks.
+With Quantem you can switch to an approach where your quantification is not limited by the availability of analytical standards.

 What is more: